dannyledger/projects-and-portfolio/README.md

 This is where I house all my _(audience-friendly)_ practice projects and case studies.
 The majority of my work in SQL and Python is produced with an aim of demonstrating _developing_-skills in various aspects of data, particulary data engineering.

-The various tasks and datasets likely originate either from DataCamp’s various courses, Udemy bootcamps, or various code-alongs available online from tech companies and YouTube.
+Please note: the various tasks and datasets likely originate either from DataCamp’s various courses, Udemy bootcamps, or various code-alongs available online from tech companies and YouTube.

 ---